Whole Wheat Stuffing with Mushrooms

 - Cut bread into cubes about 1/2 inch square, arrange on cookie sheet and toast in oven about 30 minutes, or until bread is dry and slightly browned.
-(I did toast my bread that long, although one commenter said hers burned.
+(I did toast my bread that long, although one commenter said hers got too brown.
 I stirred the bread cubes quite a few times to get them toasted on all sides.
 Be sure to watch the bread carefully.)

-- Place 2 cups chicken stock in small saucepan with Turkey soup base and thyme and let simmer while you chop mushrooms, onions, and celery until reduced to 1 1/2 cups.
+- Place 2 cups chicken broth in small saucepan with Turkey soup base and thyme and let simmer while you chop mushrooms, onions, and celery.
+Simmer the stock until reduced to 1 1/2 cups.

-- Put small amount of olive oil in large non-stick frying pan and saute mushrooms, until liquid has evaporated and mushrooms are starting to brown.
+- Put small amount of olive oil or butter in large non-stick frying pan and cook mushrooms, until liquid has evaporated and mushrooms are starting to brown.

-- Put mushrooms into large mixing bowl and add a bit more olive oil to pan, then add onions and celery and saute about 3 minutes, stirring a few times.
+- Put mushrooms into large mixing bowl and add a bit more olive oil or butter to pan, then add onions and celery and cook about 3 minutes, stirring a few times.

-- Add chopped sage and saute 2-3 minutes more, until vegetables are starting to slightly brown.
+- Add chopped sage and cook 2-3 minutes more, until vegetables are starting to slightly brown.

 - Put onion-celery mixture in mixing bowl with mushrooms.